yenniferTobon/printf/README.md

 Printf takes a string and prints it.

-###DESCRIPTION
+### DESCRIPTION

 Format specification are allow in the following cases (c, s, d, i).

-c    chararacter to be printed until its last one.Does not print null.
+c  -  chararacter to be printed until its last one.Does not print null.

-s    string to be printed until the last one which is not null.
+s  -  string to be printed until the last one which is not null.
      receives an %s and a variable that holds the value of s, so it can be converted to what the variable holds.

-%    To print a porcentage
+%  -  To print a porcentage

-d    decimal. refer to a number and use it to print it as a decimal number of base 10.
+d  -  decimal. refer to a number and use it to print it as a decimal number of base 10.

-i    refers to a number
+i  -  refers to a number

 NOTE: this is a version belonging to a personalized printf which does not contains the flag characters, precision, field widht and lenght modifiers.

-###EXAMPLES
+### EXAMPLES

 	#include "holberton.h"
 	printf("I love pointer");